yllibed/Zigbee2MqttAssistant/README.md

 | `MqttPort`                        | `1883` (normal) or `8883` (secured) | Port for MQTT server                  |
 | `MqttUsername`                    | `""`              | Username for MQTT server                                |
 | `MqttPassword`                    | `""`              | Password for MQTT server                                |

-# Features
-* Display all joined devices, event those unsupported by Zigbee2Mqtt
-* Display staled devices
-* Let you rename a device easily
-* Let you remove a device easily
-* Activate / deactivate ALLOW JOIN on Zigbee - no need to setup virtual switches in HA just for that.

 # Roadmap
 * [X] Build a CI + publish to docker hub